 Properties of Exponents and Logarithms

-Looking through them we find some properties of logarithms and exponentials that will help you out.
-Some we've already met, some are fresh and new.
+Looking through them, you find some magical properties of logarithms and exponents.
+Some you've already met; some are fresh and new.

 Difference of Logs:

 This one is similar to the previous property, but in reverse gear.
 If two numbers with the same base are divided, their exponents are subtracted from each other.